dpeckett/replikator/README.md

-# TLS Replicator
+# Replikator

-A simple operator to replicate Kubernetes TLS secrets across namespaces.
+A simple operator to replicate Kubernetes secrets across namespaces.

 Why?
-Because the off the shelf options couldn't seem to do something as simple as replicating only the certificate authority data and not the private key.
+Because none of the existing solutions seemed to be able to selectively replicate subkeys, particularly the `ca.crt` of a `kubernetes.io/tls` secret.

 ## Getting Started